zeek/zeek/script-reference/autogenerated-package-index.rst

 :doc:`base/frameworks/signatures </scripts/base/frameworks/signatures/index>`

    The signature framework provides for doing low-level pattern matching.
-While signatures are not Bro's preferred detection tool, they sometimes come in handy and are closer to what many people are familiar with from using other NIDS.
+While signatures are not Zeek's preferred detection tool, they sometimes come in handy and are closer to what many people are familiar with from using other NIDS.

 :doc:`base/frameworks/packet-filter </scripts/base/frameworks/packet-filter/index>`

-   The packet filter framework supports how Bro sets its BPF capture filter.
+   The packet filter framework supports how Zeek sets its BPF capture filter.

 :doc:`base/frameworks/software </scripts/base/frameworks/software/index>`